-What is the definition of a "Live Update"?
+What is the definition of a "live update"?

 Do downloads from the app store count against the live deploy limit?

-Ionic Pro and the Deploy service (and our Deploy Limits) never limit or change how often you can manually update the App Stores with new native binaries.
+Ionic Appflow and the Deploy service (and our Deploy Limits) never limit or change how often you can manually update the App Stores with new native binaries.
 We don’t handle or limit this process for you, and you can do it unlimited times.

 However, you’ll want to make sure that new installs from the App Store don’t automatically download Deploys from us.
 In order to do this, make sure when you upload a new native binary to the App Stores that you set the “Equivalent” native versioning to the native version you deployed to the app store for iOS and Android.
 You can do this by clicking on the build hash in your dashboard and clicking on the “Native Versioning” tab.

 If you do NOT set up Equivalent native versioning, whenever someone downloads your app from the App Store, if you have an active commit on the Channel that app is pulling from, it WILL count as a Live Update because an update is being downloaded from our server.